dballinari/indigo/_posts/2023-07-09-double-ml-imbalanced.markdown

   \end{aligned}
   $$

   *I skipped the last steps since, thanks to the sup-consistency of the calibrated propensity score estimator, they coincide with the proof of the double-robust estimator.
-The main difference to the usual proof is the fact that I had to condition not only on the (undersampled) estimation sample, but also on the treatment assignments of the entire sample $\{D_i\}_{i=1,\dots, N}$.
+The main difference to the usual proof is the fact that I had to condition not only on the (undersampled) estimation sample, but also on the treatment assignments of the entire sample $D_i$, $i=1,\dots, N$.
 This step is necessary, since the calibrated propensity score depends on $\hat\gamma$ which is estimated over the entire sample.
 Despite this, the elements in the sum are still uncorrelated (forth equality):*

 $$
   \begin{aligned}